 Using the cloud

-Technology is changing rapidly and regulators are having to work hard to keep up.
+Technology is changing rapidly, shaping regulations and the way businesses operate.
 The aim of GDPR and MiFiD II is to ensure the rules are fit for this new environment.
 To ensure a company remains compliant, the executive team will have to take ownership of data – taking it from a function of the IT Department to a key plank of strategy.